messageformat/messageformat/docs/api/messageformat.messagenumber.matchselectkey.md

 In addition to matching exact values, numerical values will also match keys with the same plural rule category, i.e. one of `zero`<!-- -->, `one`<!-- -->, `two`<!-- -->, `few`<!-- -->, `many`<!-- -->, and `other`<!-- -->.

-Different languages use different subset of plural rule categories.
-For example, cardinal English plurals only use `one` and `other`<!-- -->, so a key `zero` will never be matched for that locale.

 <b>Signature:</b>

 ```typescript